lambdaclass/concrete/ROADMAP.md

    **Still open (each: implement, or explicitly defer with examples):**
    - match guards — `Pattern if condition => …`
    - OR patterns — `A | B => …`
+   - integer range patterns — `0x30..=0x39 => …`, exclusive/open ranges only
+     if the grammar and exhaustiveness checker can explain them clearly
    - `if let`
    - `while let`
    - nested patterns
+   - match-on-reference ergonomics for enums and structs behind `&T`/`&mut T`: decide whether auto-deref in patterns exists, where it stops, and how mutable-borrow frame facts are reported
    - tuple types, or a deliberate no-tuples decision (record which)
    - struct update syntax — `Struct { field: x, ..base }`
    - `_` wildcard *inside destructuring bindings* (distinct from the `_` match arm, which is done) — still deferred.

-   **Suggested order:** `if let` / `let … else` documentation and examples first (they exercise the existing destructuring with the least new machinery), then OR patterns or struct update — whichever hurts more in practice (parser/service code tends to want OR patterns; SHA-style state updates tend to want `..base`).
+   **Suggested order:** integer range patterns and match-on-`&T` first (they immediately improve decoders, parsers, and interpreter-shaped workloads), then `if let` / `let … else` documentation and examples (they exercise the existing destructuring with the least new machinery), then OR patterns or struct update — whichever hurts more in practice (parser/service code tends to want OR patterns; SHA-style state updates tend to want `..base`).
+Add `examples/patterns/{byte_ranges,ref_enum_match,parser_token_match}/` and extend `scripts/tests/check_pattern_ergonomics.sh`; the gate must cover range exhaustiveness, unreachable-arm diagnostics, reference-pattern behavior, and negative ambiguity cases.
 12. Define numeric literal and cast rules: suffixes, inference/default integer type, signed/unsigned comparisons, narrowing, widening, checked/proved/ wrapping overflow profiles, and diagnostics for ambiguous or lossy casts.